mattahern/Mech105-Projects/README.md

 The lu Factor algorithm performs LU factorization on a given matrix.

-### Simposon
+### Simpson

-The Simposon algorithm performs numerical integration using the Simpon's 1/3 Rule on a given x vector and y vector of values.
+The Simpson algorithm performs numerical integration using the Simpon's 1/3 Rule on a given x vector and y vector of values.